 Pictures of the record sleeve or digital cover are always helpful too in any image format except tiff and of a reasonable resolution.

 NEWS & TOURS

-We don’t generally post general news or tour details.
-If there is a download or stream to accompany the news we are more likely to mention it.
+We don’t generally post general news and only intermittently tour details.
+If there is a song download or stream to accompany the news we are more likely to mention it.

 Mad Mackerel Music Blog